Skip to main content

 HTML navigation is built for humans.
 It guides visitors through menus, breadcrumbs, and footer links.
 An XML sitemap, on the other hand, is built entirely for search engine crawlers.
 It doesn't need to look good or make intuitive sense to a shopper.
 Its sole purpose is to provide a clean, comprehensive list of canonical URLs with optional metadata like last modification dates.

 While small sites with strong internal linking might get by without one, e-commerce catalogs with hundreds or thousands of category and product pages almost always benefit.
 Crawlers have a limited budget for your site.
-A sitemap helps them spend that budget on the pages that matter.
+A sitemap can help guide them toward spending that budget on the pages that matter.

 Why Large E-commerce Sites Need Sitemaps Most